When you study equine science with Charles Sturt University, there’s no telling how far you’ll go.

-Claudia Macleay recently learned this about CSU.
+Claudia Macleay recently learned this about Charles Sturt.

 The NSW Rural Women’s Gathering is an annual conference that provides an opportunity for rural women to come together to build resilience, network, learn, share experiences and support each other while gaining access to decision-makers, information and service providers.
 The gatherings also allow regional towns to showcase their local talent, produce and environment.